dotnet/docs/docs/architecture/modernize-desktop/example-migration-core.md

 If your application depends on APIs that aren't available on .NET Core, such as Registry, ACLs, or WCF, you have to include a reference to the `Microsoft.Windows.Compatibility` package to add these Windows-specific APIs.
 They work on .NET Core but aren't included as they aren't cross-platform.

 There's a tool called API Analyzer (<https://docs.microsoft.com/dotnet/standard/analyzers/api-analyzer>) that helps you identify APIs that aren't compatible with your code.

 #### Use \#if directives

-If you need different execution paths when targeting .NET Framework and .NET Core, you should use compilation constants and add some \#if directives to your code to keep the same code base for both targets.
+If you need different execution paths when targeting .NET Framework and .NET Core, you should use compilation constants.
+Add some \#if directives to your code to keep the same code base for both targets.

 #### Technologies not available on .NET Core